Professor of Primary Care Medicine and Honorary Consultant NHS Fife

 - 1999-2005 designed and ran Evidence Based Medicine and Searching for Information/Knowledge Management teaching for GP Registrar groups in three Scottish Regions

 Xinyu Zhang.
 Measuring the safety of commonly prescribed drugs.
-Ongoing.
+Started 2013, ongoing.

 Virginia Hernandez Santiago.
 A multilevel analysis of the impact of changes in antimicrobial prescribing on antimicrobial resistance.
 Ongoing.

 Daniel Morales.
 Measuring the risk of β-blocker and NSAID prescribing in asthma.
 Ongoing.

 Debbie Baldie.
 What scope is there to improve the use of patient experience feedback data for quality improvement in primary care?
 Ongoing.